VishvamPorwal/NeuralTrace/README.md

 # NeuralTrace
 NeuralTrace is an open-source autograd engine designed to empower deep learning enthusiasts with a powerful and user-friendly tool for training and optimizing deep neural networks.
-Inspired by micrograd.
+Inspired by micrograd and based on PyTorch.